jbaylies/Electrobrass_Encyclopedia/docs/content/tutorials/LED-sousa-bell.rst

 Overview
 --------

 Max/MSP handles the VFX, and outputs a stream of RGB data to the Teensy, which uses the venerable OctoWS2811 to send RGB data to the ws2812b LEDs.
 Max must ensure that the RGB data is sent to the Teensy in the order in which the LEDs are wired to the OctoWS2811.
-To do this, we append and prepend start and end markers to each frame of RGB data.
+Sometimes this stream of RGB data can become offset.
+To fix this we add start and end markers to each frame of RGB data .

 .. figure:: media/startandendmarkers.png
    :width: 90%
    :alt: startandendmarkers.png

 Since Max can only send the numbers 0 - 255 to the Teensy, we clamp 0 - 253 so that 254 and 255 can be used as markers.
 There's not much of a difference in brightness at that end of the range, anyways.

 The current Teensy code can be `downloaded from here <https://github.com/jbaylies/sousastep/blob/main/teensy3_rec-RGB_send-touchRead/teensy3_rec-RGB_send-touchRead.ino>`_.
 This code also sends capacitive touch sense data from the Teensy 3.2 to Max, which can be used to control a noise gate so that it closes whenever you're not touching the mouthpiece.
 This helps prevent feedback in a live performance with lots of bass and/or reverb.
 You'll have to make some modifications to the code if you want to use this with a Teensy 4.0

 .. figure:: media/touchsensereceive.png
-   :width: 90%
+   :width: 60%
    :alt: touchsensereceive.png

 I also tried receiving data from an accelerometer, but using it to control the VFX looked cheesy, and it made the frames stutter.